Is Tilling Bad for Soil? 6 Myths About Tillage

 Tillage exposes valuable soil microbial life that is sensitive to oxygen, killing it.

-Tillage releases carbon that is stored in the soil in the form of CO2, contributing to carbon emissions and human-induced/anthropogenic climate change.
+Tillage releases carbon that is stored in the soil in the form of carbon dioxide, contributing to carbon emissions and the negative effects of climate change.

 Wrong.
 Tilling breaks apart air and water pockets that have been naturally created by microbes, earthworms and other insects, causing compaction and lack of airflow for root systems.
 These creatures are natural tillers and the only tillage system you need.